-In the early years of the beer renaissance, when the subject of beer in cooking came up, two dishes were invariably mentioned.
-One, Welsh Rabbit, sometimes called Welsh Rarebit.
-Two, the Flemish beef carbonades, which is beef stewed in beer, mustard, sugar, vinegar.
+In the early beer renaissance, when beer cookery came up, two dishes were invariably mentioned: Welsh Rabbit and Flemish beef carbonnades, or beef stewed in beer.

 Almost all beer fans knew these, or one of them.
 Today, I’d wager most people under 40 don’t know either, who follow beer or not.

 Welsh Rabbit reached its apogee in North America between about 1880 and WW I. Like many dishes, its relative ease of preparation and modest cost ensured popularity.
 And it was just of the moment, for whatever reason.